poeqic/poeqic.github.io/README.md

 # Noteworthy Config Options

-`Config file = overlay_config.txt`, every option has a default value if no value is specified.
+`Config file = overlay_config.ini`, every option has a default value if no value is specified.

 `ValidChars = "Char1Name,Char2Name,Char3Name"`
 > If value is `= ""` or not specified every chat-line can trigger the search/commands, regardless if you send the line or someone else.